silencial/silencial.github.io/content/posts/linear-algebra.md

 \end{bmatrix}
 x - y}^2
 $$

-since multiplication by orthogonal matrix does not change norm, so
+Since multiplication by an orthogonal matrix does not change the norm, we have

 $$
 \begin{split}
 \norm{Ax - y}^2 &= \norm*{\begin{bmatrix}